TrendingTechnology/larua/README.md

 - Download the package from the releases page and extract in your Ghost' 'content/theme' folder
 - Restart your Ghost instance to see the new theme and apply it.

-# Requirement
+# Theme requirements
-To make full use of this theme you need to enable the Ghost API in the Ghost Dashboard -> Labs -> Ghost API.
+To make full use of this theme you need at least version **0.11.7** as that's the version where it's currently tested on.
+You also need to enable the Ghost API in the Ghost Dashboard -> Labs -> Ghost API.

 # Customization - partials
 ## Disqus